Is Cannabis Legal in Alberta?

 The provincial government has enacted fairly strict regulations on stores and added penalties for impaired driving beyond federal penalties.

-Medical marijuana has been legal since 2001, and regulations for medicinal use remain in effect.
+Under Alberta marijuana laws, medical marijuana has been legal since 2001, and regulations for medicinal use remain in effect.

 The province took steps to increase penalties for driving while impaired.